-Currently more than 2 in 3 adults are considered to be overweight, and 1 in 3 are considered obese.
-This number is climbing with each passing year and is more of a problem than ever in developing countries due to the industrialization of their economies, growing middle class, and the ever increasing dependence on fast food restaurants or processed food that is calorically dense but lacking in essential nutrients.
+While there is some debate regarding ways to measure obesity, current statistical data shows almost 40% (more than one third) of adult Americans could be considered obese, with the number continuing to climb with each passing year.
+Obesity rates are even higher in some developing countries due to the industrialization of their economies, growing middle class, and the ever-increasing dependence on fast food restaurants or processed food that is calorically dense but lacking in essential nutrients.

 Methods Used in Obesity Therapy

 The methods used in treating obesity run the gamut from diet and exercise, hypnotherapy, acupuncture, medication, behavioral modification therapy or even surgery.
 Each case is different and there’s no single way to treat obesity or to formulate a recovery plan.
-Different options are effective in different people and while one person just needs a focused nutrition and exercise plan, this may be largely ineffective for another.
+Different options are effective for different people, and while one person may benefit from just having a focused nutrition and exercise plan, another person may need additional tools, skills, and support.
 Additional considerations such as thyroid issues can also complicate matters.